 - Student award recipients will receive a scholarship acceptance letter via e-mail.
-This letter should be signed and turned into the CCB Dean's Office, 42/2010 immediately.

 - Attend a scholarship reception event: students should plan to attend a scholarship reception event.
 These dates and times will be shared with the students by the Dean's office.
 This event will provide the students an opportunity to meet with the donor(s) and express their gratitude in person.

 Scholarship Thank You Letter Tips